Josh Ritchie

 Joshua Harry Ritchie (born 21 May 1994) is an English television personality.
-In 2015, he finished in third place in the first series of the ITV2 reality series Love Island alongside Lauren Richardson and later appeared on two series of Ex on the Beach.
+Since 2015, Ritchie has been a popular and well received personality with appearances on reality shows such as Love Island, Ex on the Beach, Celebrity Coach Trip, Celebs Go Dating, Just Tattoo of Us, The Charlotte Show and most recently Love Island: All Stars.

 Personal life

 Ritchie is from Bolton.
 His sister is Michaela Wain, a candidate on the thirteenth series of The Apprentice.
 In 2018, Ritchie was in a relationship with Charlotte Crosby.
 According to media reports, they broke up on 17 November 2019.

+Ritchie is currently dating Sophie Piper, half-sister of presenter, Rochelle Humes, whom he met on Love Island: All Stars.

 Career

 Ritchie was on the 2015 series of Love Island and the sixth and seventh series of Ex On The Beach.
 In 2018, Ritchie presented two episodes of Just Tattoo of Us alongside girlfriend Charlotte Crosby.
 In 2019, they were contestants on the fourth series of Celebrity Coach Trip.
 The pair came second.
 In 2020, Ritchie joined OnlyFans to upload X-rated content, which he discussed on Getting Filthy Rich with Olivia Attwood.
+In 2024 Ritchie was a contestant on Love Island: All Stars in which he made the final and finished in third place with fellow Islander Sophie Piper having received 15% of the public votes.